bip-itteam-internal/architecture-draft/Human Resource Information System/HRIS - Attendance System.md

 	* If the system are only available in local network then Geolocation and Geofencing information is redundant
 * Every clock-in/out data stored in "Attendance Logs" database which is as real-time as possible.

+## Consideration

+Since we're going with MongoDB it is good to [read about this](https://www.mongodb.com/docs/manual/data-modeling/design-antipatterns/reduce-collections/) before jumping into designing the database structure

 ## Features

 * Clock-in/out anywhere (Mobile App)